More mothers than ever before are giving the thumbs up to the amber teething necklace for curing more than just a little teething pain.

 The proven biggest increased risk factors for SIDS are unsafe sleeping conditions, if the baby is not breastfed or where the parents are smokers.
 For more information check out our article on SIDS and SIDS Risks.

-Make sure you get yourself informed and buy a quality teething necklace – if its cheap or doesn’t reassure you of it’s strength and authenticity (genuine amber, not plastics), its probably worth giving a miss.
+Make sure you get yourself informed and buy a quality teething necklace – if it’s cheap or doesn’t reassure you of it’s strength and authenticity (genuine amber, not plastic), give it a miss.